ctools/ctools/doc/source/users/tutorials/quickstart/onoff.rst

    good enough).
 See the
    `XSPEC manual Appendix B <https://heasarc.gsfc.nasa.gov/xanadu/xspec/manual/XSappendixStatistics.html>`_ for more information.

-Finally, you can also use ``CHI2`` as fit statistic which is a classical chi square, i.e., a Gaussian signal and Gaussian background.
-As for ``CSTAT``, a spectral model for the signal and a spectral model for the background are jointly fit to the On and Off spectra.

 .. note::
    Many scripts can also be used in On/Off mode, including